vishwas04/blood_donation/README.md

 # blood_donation
-A website to find bold donors.
+A website to find blood donors.